By Kathy Keary

 The ways in which God communicates with his people are limitless.
 Our Maker knows us well and will touch our hearts in a way that speaks to us individually.
 Our job is to stay awake with eyes, ears, and heart open to perceive the Spirit’s action and direction in our life.
 Trust that our Loving God longs to lead us in ways that will bring us to the fullness of life as we each do our part to build up the kingdom in the here and now.

-[Kathy Keary, a Precious Blood Companion and spiritual director, holds a master’s degree in theological studies and is a graduate of the Atchison Benedictine’s Sophia Center’s Souljourners Program, an intense study of spirituality and spiritual direction.
-Kathy believes that the divine is present and active in all of life and encourages others to be awakened to the God in all including the divine within.
+[Kathy Keary, spiritual director, holds a bachelor’s degree in education, a master’s degree in theological studies, and completed Sophia Center’s Souljourners Program, an intense study of spirituality and spiritual direction.
+Kathy believes that the Divine is present and active in all of life and encourages others to be awakened to the God in all including the Divine within.
 She enjoys accompanying others on their journey to wholeness discovering the person they were created to be.]